Six previous Seahawks teams also started 3-0: Here’s what happened to them

 That number of seven actually matches the number of times the Seahawks have started 3-0 in their 45-year history, and despite the massive success of the Pete Carroll era, this is only the second time it’s happened in his 10-year tenure.

 Historically, a 3-0 start means having already taken a big step toward the playoffs.
-Teams who have started 3-0 since 1980 have made the playoffs 75% of the time, and those odds are better now that seven teams make the post-season in each conference instead of six (last year, five of seven teams that started 3-0 made the playoffs.
+Teams that have started 3-0 since 1980 have made the playoffs 75% of the time, and those odds are better now that seven teams make the postseason in each conference instead of six (last year, five of seven teams that started 3-0 made the playoffs.
 The two that didn’t were the Rams and Cowboys).

-So what happened the other six times Seattle started 3-0?
+So, what happened the other six times Seattle started 3-0?

 Glad you asked.

-Here’s a quick look at each of the Seahawks previous six 3-0 starts:
+Here’s a quick look at each of the Seahawks’ 3-0 starts:

 1986